-- o Luncheons usually start at noon or 1300. - o Formal luncheons have three or four courses. - o Informal luncheons can only have two courses. - o Cocktails are offered approximately 30 minutes before the meal is served. - o One wine is customarily served at the luncheon table if that is the desire of the host.
-Light wines are usually served at luncheons. - o Menus are simple, such as; quiche with a salad, salads and sandwiches, fruit, or a special dessert may be served.
+- Luncheons usually start at noon or 1300.
+0 - Formal luncheons have three or four courses.
+0 - Informal luncheons can only have two courses.
+0 - Cocktails are offered approximately 30 minutes before the 0 meal is served.

+- One wine is customarily served at the luncheon table if that is the desire of the host.
+Light wines are usually 0 served at luncheons. - Menus are simple, such as; quiche with a salad, salads and sandwiches, fruit, or a special dessert may be 0 served.